SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

 The `createEvaluatorWithStateAndValues` function takes itself a function.
 A single input value can be passed to that function, that evaluates to a block.
 That block can then be evaluated itself.
 It produces state that is assigned to the variable and the value that is yielded (together with the state) to our output sequence.
 This whole mechanism is wrapped in a function that takes an input array.
 This is the callback that could finally be passed to an audio backend.
 It can be evaluated multiple times, receiving the input buffer from the soundcard, maps it's values over with the given block function and outputs a sequence of values that is taken by the audio backend.

 <hint>

-In the following chapter TODO, we will analyze the results from our `blendedDistortion` effect.
-For now, we will just have a look on _how_ we can evaluate blocks against an input value sequence.
+In the next chapter, we will analyze the results from our `blendedDistortion` effect.
+For now, we will just have a look on **how** we can evaluate blocks against an input value sequence.

 </hint>

-Using the `createEvaluatorWithStateAndValues` function is quite forward:
+Using the `createEvaluatorWithStateAndValues` function is quite straight forward:

 ```fsharp
 let evaluateWithStateAndValues = blendedDistortion 1.5 |> createEvaluatorWithStateAndValues